about credit scores

-The three major credit bureaus in the United States, Experian, Equifax, and TransUnion, each calculate consumer credit scores.
-They provide the scores to consumers for small fee, usually ranging from five to seven dollars.
+The three major credit bureaus in the United States, Experian, Equifax, and TransUnion, along with FICO (Fair Issac Corporation) each calculate consumer credit scores.
 Because their calculation models differ somewhat, a consumer’s score may vary depending on which bureau does the calculation.
-One common method used to calculate credit scores is called FICO, which is an abbreviation for the company that developed the model: Fair Isaac and Company.
+For a fee, you can purchase your credit score from these companies.
+You may also be able to get your credit score from your financial institution, credit card company.

 When you apply for credit, most lenders run, or “pull,” your credit report, and may obtain a credit bureau score.
 Scoring systems were designed to help lenders speed up their loan review process and accurately determine their risk in lending to you.
 Scoring systems have been used since the 1950s by retail merchants, credit card companies, insurance companies, and banks for consumer lending.
 For the past several years, credit scoring has also been used by mortgage lenders.

 Lenders use the results of the credit bureau score to determine specific reasons for approving or not approving your loan.
 The scoring process only considers the information in your credit file; it does not consider your income, savings, or the amount of your down payment for a mortgage.
 When your credit report prints in your lender’s office, your credit bureau score is displayed.
 Your score can be anywhere between the high 300 and the mid-800’s.
 Research studies by lenders have shown that borrowers with scores above 680 are more likely to make their payments on time.
 Borrowers with scores below 600 are more likely to be higher risk.

 But lenders aren’t the only ones who may look at credit scores.
 Insurance companies may charge higher premiums to people with lower credit scores.
 Even for services that cannot be denied based on credit (like water or electricity), providers may require large security payments before starting your services if you have a low credit score.